-Concomitant treatment with sorafenib resulted in a 21% increase in the AUC of doxorubicin.
-When administered with irinotecan, whose active metabolite SN-38 is further metabolized by the UGT1A1 pathway, there was a 67-120% increase in the AUC of SN-38 and a 26-42% increase in the AUC of irinotecan.
-The clinical significance of these findings is unknown (see "Special Warnings and Precautions for Use").
+Concomitant treatment with sorafenib resulted in a 21 % increase in the AUC of doxorubicin.
+When administered with irinotecan, whose active metabolite SN-38 is further metabolised by the UGT1A1 pathway, there was a 67 - 120 % increase in the AUC of SN-38 and a 26 - 42 % increase in the AUC of irinotecan.
+The clinical significance of these findings is unknown (see section 4.4).